JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ## RowsAndAll.com

 [RowsAndAll](https://rowsandall.com/) provides the most extensive on-line data analysis environment for rowing.
 Our RowingData export is made in collaboration with them, and provides the most extensve dataset OpenRowingMonitor can provide.

 The RowsAndAll.com uploader will create and upload the RowingData-files automatically, and does not require setting the `createRowingDataFiles` parameter.
-Uploading is activated by adding the API-key (which can be found in your [import settings of you user profile](https://rowsandall.com/rowers/me/exportsettings/)) and setting `upload` to true in the user profile of `config.js`:
+Uploading is activated by adding the API-key (which can be found in your [import settings of you user profile](https://rowsandall.com/rowers/me/exportsettings/)) and setting `AllowUpload` to true in the user profile of `config.js`:

 ```js
     // Configuration for the RowsAndAll.com upload